junikimm717/ohsmathcc/README.md

 - Install Docker, the latest version of docker-compose, and Git on the system.
 - Git clone this repository (and `cd` into it)
-- Run `./prod.sh --deploy` to begin running the containers, or `./prod.sh` if you just want to get the resulting `docker-compose.yml` file.
-- In either case, if the `docker-compose.yml` file is not present, the script will prompt for a username and password for your database. **Be very careful about this if you already have a container db running with critical data**.
+- Use the `prod.sh` script.

+## The prod.sh script

+NOTE: **Be very careful about not deleting your local `docker-compose.yml` file if the container database is already running with critical data**.
+You may be locked out if the database passwords don't match.

+- To learn more about this script, run `prod.sh -h`.
+- To just generate a ready `docker-compose.yml` file, run `./prod.sh`.
+The file will not be overwritten if it exists.
+- To deploy the production containers, run `prod.sh -d`.
+- To deploy the production containers _and create a superuser while doing so_, run `prod.sh -a -d`.

 ## All Environmental Variables